 As you create your chapter, it is important to consider which program you feel most passionate about.
 For example, if you are hoping to focus your Chapter on access to healthcare and plan a Medical Brigade, you should start a Medical Chapter.

-Global Brigades facilitates the participation of volunteers in sustainable development through brigades either in person or virtually in Central America and West Africa addressing needs in health and economic development.
+Global Brigades facilitates the participation of volunteers in sustainable development through brigades either in person or virtually in countries in Central America, West Africa and Southeast Europe addressing needs in health and economic development.
 Each program has been developed in conjunction with community members and students to empower community members and leaders while engaging students to deliver high-impact solutions.
 Through fundraising and participation on brigades, volunteers are able to support the implementation of Global Brigades’ Holistic Model.

 SELECT A BRIGADE PROGRAM BELOW TO LEARN MORE: